wxcuop/pyfixmsg_plus/tools/pyfixmsg_plus.tools.md

 # pyfixmsg_plus.tools.query — FIX Message Query Tool

-This command-line tool allows you to query FIX messages (current and archived) from your session database using the engine's API.
+This command-line tool allows you to query FIX messages from your session database using the engine's API.
 You can filter by session, sequence number, or ClOrdID (tag 11).

 ---